philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 -- ignore_miss_data
 -- max_kb_dist 0

+- run seperate for hist and contemp
+-   -we would rather split the current glf instead of run again.
+If we run again, "bamnames.txt" needs to be split
-run seperate for hist and contemp position file needed for each (aready made and good for both) glf for each
+- position file needed for each (aready made and good for both)
+- glf for each (possibly grep the one that has already been made)

+Analysis To Do:

+LD Decay (would need to add flag --rnd_sample)
+LD Blocks

+for methods: add "we used 2x -4x because in ngsLD, anything below 1x is

  ---